nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

+First let me segway into discussing DevSecOps.

+As previously stated, the `Dev` part of the `DevOps` clipped compound stands for "development" (i.e., the application developers), and `Ops` stands for; well, "every technology operational stakeholder (e.g., network engineers administrators, testers, and why yes, cybersecurity engineers.)"
+DevSecOps has recently emerged to embed security thought and collaboration into your team's culture when working an applications SDLC and "security-as-code" into your application pipelines.
+If you're doing DevOps correctly you're also inherently performing methods and repeated practices of DevSecOps.
+Every technology operational stakeholder discipline must be included in the team without needing to fork DevOps in direction to include said disccipline.
+We don't need "DevNetOps" or "DevTestOps"...

-InSpec tests permit you to author compliance as code thereby turing compliance, security, and other policy requirements into automated tests.
+Authoring InSpec tests permit you to author compliance-as-code, a form of security-as-code, thereby turning compliance, security, and other policy requirements into automated tests.

-InSpec has a very robust support for both the docker container and its host, see: https://lollyrock.com/posts/inspec-for-docker/ for more information for using InSpec with Docker.
+InSpec has a very robust support for both the Docker container and its host, see: https://lollyrock.com/posts/inspec-for-docker/ for more information for using InSpec with Docker.

 More on InSpec in general can be found here